FAIR Signposting Profile

 link.

-The only way to do so uniformly for content resources of any media type is by using the HTTP
+The only way to do so uniformly for resources of any media type is by using the HTTP

 Link